Looking Glass Report 2020

 One of the most striking developments the Looking Glass has tracked over the years is the changing character of the General Counsel role and its relationship to the Board.
 What was once characterised as a purely legal function dealing with the execution of intellectual property, litigation and regulations has (through having to address the challenges of globalisation, regulation and compliance requirements, data risks and constant technology change) increasingly taken on communications, reputation, ethics, projects procurement and crisis management tasks.

-Driving change in GC role
+TEST Driving change in GC role

 As a result General Counsel play a more central role in the governance of organisations and the required skillset has expanded to encompass leadership, strategic vision and change management.
 The trend for in-house legal teams to become more a part of the organisation’s leadership structure has necessitated them having to develop a deeper and more integrated understanding of organisational objectives and operations.